The WDHL abides by USA Hockey Rules and also the league has adopted its own Rules and Regulations amended as required by the League Commissioner.

 All fines must be paid to the League prior to the suspended player’s “Eligible to return date.”
 If applicable, any un-served game misconducts and or unpaid fines will be carried over to the following season.
 Indefinite suspensions will be reviewed by the League Commissioner and may result in a reinstatement or in cancellation of League membership.
 All suspended players are considered ineligible until their “Eligible to return date” has been set.

-- Match Penalty: Ejection for reminder of the game, intent to injure.
+- Match Penalty: Ejection for reminder of the game, intent to injure and/or fighting.

 - Game Misconduct: Ejection for remainder of the game and the next scheduled game.

 Any individual player will be limited to scoring three goals during regulation time of a regular season or playoff game.
 If a player scores a fourth goal, that goal will not count and a face-off will occur in the player’s team’s defensive zone.
 Penalty shots taken and scored will count toward the player’s maximum goals allowed.

 If the game moves to a shootout, players who’ve reached the three goal limit will be eligible to participate in the shootout.
 If the game goes to overtime, the player will be allowed to score during the OT period.
 There is no limit on assists.

 (Rule added: May 13, 2022 per unanimous consent of the Captains’ Committee.)